 Also be sure to post in your local yard sale pages!
 Mention you are a teacher in need of children’s books!
 Many will comment and even donate books!

 That’s all I have for now friends, but as I learn more and find more deals, I will be sure to come back and update this post with all the best tips and tricks!
-Enjoy, and happy hunting as you create the best reading library in your classroom!
+Enjoy, and happy hunting as you build your classroom library on a budget!